 Australian children lose bid to block coal mine expansion

-A group of Australian child environmentalists have lost their court bid to force the federal government to ban a coal mine expansion
+"The court has found the minister owes a duty of care to younger children and vulnerable people,” the children’s lawyer said.

-A group of Australian child environmentalists lost their court bid Thursday to force the federal government to ban a coal mine expansion.
+A group of Australian child environmentalists have lost their court bid to force the federal government to ban a coal mine expansion.

+The children sought an injunction to prevent its expansion but Justice Mordy Bromberg rejected their application.

-Ley did owe the children a duty of care under the law of negligence, the judge found, but said he was not satisfied a reasonable understanding had been established that Ley would breach her duty of care to the children.
+The judge found Ley did owe the children a duty of care under the law of negligence.
+However, he pointed out there was no ‘reasonable understanding’ to establish Ley would breach her duty of care to the children.

 Bromberg found there was a "real" risk that the extension of the mine near the town of Gunnedah would likely cause a "tiny but measurable increase to global average surface temperatures."